 - Since this recipe contains pecans, please make sure that anyone eating this banana bread does not have a peanut/tree nut allergy.
 Do not serve to anyone with peanut/tree nut allergies.

-- This recipe is part of Bread Dad’s series on easy Banana Bread Recipes.
+- This recipe is part of Bread Dad’s series on easy Banana Bread Recipes such as no butter banana bread, chocolate chip banana bread and blueberry bread.

 - Use FRESH pecans.
 After you have opened a bag of chopped pecans, the pecans can go rancid (bad) quickly due to their high oil content.
 Once the pecan package has been opened, you should store the chopped pecans in an airtight container in your refrigerator or freezer.
 Do not use old pecans that have been sitting in your pantry in an already opened bag.
 For more information on pecan storage, you should read this U.S. Pecan Growers Council article on pecan handling and storage.

-- You should use a “neutral” flavored vegetable oil (i.e. canola oil or corn oil) so it does not interfere with the banana & pecan flavors.
+- You should use a NEUTRAL flavored vegetable oil (e.g. canola oil, corn oil or mild/light olive oil) so it does not interfere with the banana & pecan flavors.

 - Optional – If you do not have vegetable oil or want a more buttery flavored pecan banana bread, you can replace the vegetable oil with unsalted butter (but it should be softened in your microwave before using).
 I prefer to use vegetable oil for this recipe because it seems to result in a moister pecan banana bread (as oil stays liquid at room temperature).

-- Optional – If you don’t have enough chopped pecans, you can easily replace them with chopped walnuts, chopped peanuts, etc. Or you can make your banana pecan bread with a blend of your favorite chopped nuts (i.e. a delicious pecan walnut banana bread).
+- Optional – If you don’t have enough chopped pecans, you can easily replace them with chopped walnuts.
+Or you can make your banana nut bread with a blend of chopped pecans & chopped walnuts (e.g. pecan walnut banana bread).

-- Optional – You can easily make fun & delicious variations of this banana bread with pecans by switching out 50% of the pecans and adding fresh cranberries, chocolate chips, fresh blueberries, etc.
+- Optional – You can easily make fun & delicious variations of this banana bread with pecans by replacing 50% of the pecans with chocolate chips, fresh blueberries or fresh cranberries.

 - Optional – If you want a “softer” interior (non-crunchy interior), you can add the pecans only to the top of the pecan banana bread.